Skip to main content

 Consider whether you care about having a separate remote control, whether you need your chair to fully recline, and whether you care about a heat therapy option.
 Look at how many massage programs the chair offers, and whether those are comfortable to you.

-Some features may be extravagant bells and whistles that would be fun to have, but may not make this massage chair worth the cost.
-You may already have Bluetooth speakers in your living room, which means you don’t need a massage chair that comes with built-in speakers.
+Some features, such as extravagant bells and whistles, may be fun to have, but they might not justify the cost of this massage chair.
+If you already have Bluetooth speakers in your living room, you likely don’t need a massage chair with built-in speakers.

 How We Evaluate the Best Massage Chairs